Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/simplyprint.md

     <img width="900" src="../../assets/img/SimplyPrint/05.png">

+- See how to integrate SimplyPrint to OrcaSlicer: :material-web: [Here](https://help.simplyprint.io/en/article/the-orcaslicer-simplyprint-integration-how-to-set-up-and-use-1miu532/)

 <br />

 **If you like my work, don't hesitate to support me by paying me a 🍺 or a ☕.
 Thank you 🙂**